ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ## Ticket 09 — SharePoint External Sharing Misconfiguration

-**Scenario:** A client reports being able to open and edit a confidential internal document just from a forwarded link — without ever signing in.
-This should have required specific permission.
+**Scenario:** A client reports being able to open and edit a confidential internal document just from a forwarded link without ever signing in.

 ### Reproduce
 Uploaded a test document ("RoodeeMSP Q3 Budget Summary") to the company's SharePoint Documents library and generated a sharing link.